 Develop brain capacity to cherish names

-Dr. Robyn McMaster, senior VP here at the MITA Center was also given a cool Chinese name.
+Dr. Robyn McMaster, late senior VP here at the MITA Center was also given a iconic Chinese name.
 Know what Robyn’s new name means?
 Mine, the top name pictured here – means unusual or unique intelligence – Robyn’s name, pictured below, means first song, birds and flowers of spring.

 What does your name mean?